MoTLD/portal_watchface/README.md

 - random tiles change every 30 min

-- health indicator (counts towards 10000 steps on top and shows most recent bpm on bottom)
+- health indicator (counts towards 10000 steps on top and shows most recent bpm from 50-150 on bottom)

-- battery indicator (slim bar under health)
+- battery indicator (very slim bar under health)

 - no fall damage

+## Todo:

+- make the HR half of the health bar show steps when HR is unavailable (so the health indicator becomes just a full-height steps bar)

+- more tiles!

+- configuration page...?